 Data Management Specialist Jobs in USA with Visa Sponsorship

-Data Management Specialist roles attract H-1B visa, O-1, and EB-2 NIW sponsorship because the position qualifies as a specialty occupation requiring a bachelor's degree in information systems, computer science, or a related field.
+Data Management Specialist roles attract H-1B visa, O-1 visa, and EB-2 NIW sponsorship because the position qualifies as a specialty occupation requiring a bachelor's degree in information systems, computer science, or a related field.
 Employers across finance, healthcare, and tech regularly sponsor candidates.
 For detailed occupation requirements, see the O*NET profile.

-See All Data Management Specialist JobsOverview
+Find Data Management Specialist JobsOverview

-Showing 5 of 338+ Data Management Specialist jobs
+Showing 5 of 300+ Data Management Specialist jobs

-See all 338+ Data Management Specialist jobs
+See all 300+ Data Management Specialist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Data Management Specialist roles.